 Age is just a number, they say.
-I thought about this especially when I saw the inspirational video of record-setting runner Julia Hawkins, age 103.
-She took up running at the age of 100!
+This especially comes to mind as today, February 10th, Julia “Hurricane” Hawkins celebrates her 107th birthday.
+She took up running at the age of 100, and has set world records at age 103 and 105 (watch this video for Julia in action).
 Let that be me in another 40 years!

 Mitochondria – our microscopic power stations

 Every cell in the body (except for red blood cells) contains many mitochondria – our energy factories.
 These mitochondria use oxygen to convert glucose (blood sugar) into energy, thus forming the basis of metabolism.

 Over a lifetime, we typically lose 40 to 50% of our mitochondrial mass.
 They become less able to self-repair and generate new mitochondria.
 The result is an overall loss of power – like a big Cadillac powered by a Vespa scooter engine.
 As our body’s cells degenerate, so do we.